Collapsible Linear Blocks for Super-Efficient Super Resolution: Super-Efficient Super Resolution

 \subsection{\armSR at Inference Time}

 The final, inference time \armSR network architecture is shown in Fig.~\ref{fig2}(d).
 As evident, all linear blocks and short residuals are collapsed into single convolutions.
-Hence, the final inference network is very simple: Just $m+2$ convolution layers with most having $f$ output channels, and two additional long residuals (see blue and black residuals in Fig.~\ref{fig2}(d)).
+Hence, the final inference network is nearly a VGG-like CNN: Just $m+2$ convolution layers with most having $f$ output channels, and two additional long residuals (see blue and black residuals in Fig.~\ref{fig2}(d)).
 For this network, \textit{\#}parameters for $\times2$ SISR is given by $P = (5\times5\times1\times f)+m\times(3\times3\times f\times f) + (5\times5\times f\times 4)$\footnote{Following standard practice~\cite{fsrcnn}, we convert the RGB image into Y-Cb-Cr and use only the Y-channel for super resolution.
-This is why, there is only one input channel and one output channel for \armSRDOT.}.
+Thus, \armSR has only one input and one output channel.}.
 Then, \textit{\#}MACs can be calculated as \textit{\#}MACs $ = H\times W\times P$, where $H, W$ are the dimensions of the low resolution input.
-We obtain the best PSNR results using the network in Fig.~\ref{fig2}(d).
+We obtain the best PSNR results using the inference network architecture shown in Fig.~\ref{fig2}(d).
 However, to achieve even better hardware efficiency, we create another version of \armSR that removes the long black residual and replaces PReLU with ReLU.
-We found that this does not have a significant impact on image quality (detailed ablations in next section).
+We found that this has a minimal impact on image quality (detailed ablations in Section~\ref{sec:preluAbl}).